leoleblanc/sample_timesheet_app/README.md

 4. run `npm install` to install all dependencies.
 5. run `npm run server` to start the server.
 This will initialize the tables for the database the first time the server boots up.
 6. run `npm run start`.
 This will start the frontend of the application, populating any timesheets that already exist.

+As updates are made to the timesheets, they are saved to the database, and users can come back later.